 Characteristics allow Tilapia to establish in new areas include:

 Impacts Tilapia have on native fish and habitats include:

-In December 2014, NSW Department of Primary Industries confirmed a population of Mozambique Tilapia (Oreochromis mossambicus), at Cudgen Lake near Cabarita Beach on the NSW far north coast.
-This is the first confirmation of an established population of Tilapia in NSW.
 Three species of Tilapia - Mozambique Tilapia (Oreochromis mossambicus), Spotted Tilapia (Tilapia mariae) and Redbelly Tilapia (Tilapia zillii) - have established successful breeding populations at several sites in Queensland, Victoria and Western Australia.
 Populations of Mozambique Tilapia within southern Queensland are as little as 3 km from the Murray-Darling Basin (MDB).
 Tilapia pose a significant threat to the native fish of the MDB.
 For more information on the distribution of Tilapia in Australia, see Species of Tilapia found in Australian waters.

 Tilapia are native to warm, fresh and brackish waters of Africa, South and Central America, southern India and Sri Lanka.
 Tilapia were historically imported to be kept as aquarium fish.
 Due to the significant risk these fish pose to native fish and the environment they are now listed as a notifiable pest under NSW legislation meaning it is illegal to possess, sell or move Tilapia.

 NSW DPI works with other government agencies, non-government agencies, industry and the community to minimise the risks of Tilapia spreading and establishing throughout NSW.
 This approach recognises that biosecurity is a shared responsibility.